Restraining Order Basics

 Extension and Permanent Hearings

 Finally, there are hearings on so-called “permanent” orders, the most deadly kind of all.
 They can be issued any time after the first year, and often are.
 They are in effect forever unless and until you file a motion to vacate them.
-They, too, have other rules and requirements, which we will go over in detail later.

 What Restraining Orders Do - "Stay-away" and "No contact"